Skip to content

 Partners of first responders living in:

-• Findings will address the lack of research into the unique psychosocial needs of first responder family members that other first responder organizations and research can draw upon.
+• Findings address the lack of research into the unique psychosocial needs of first responder family members that other first responder organizations and research can draw upon.

-• This research also has the potential to directly benefit the participants as the findings may generate insights into first responder advocacy and supports.
+• This research also has the potential to directly benefit the participants as the findings generate insights into first responder advocacy and supports.